Panthers vs. Golden Knights Prediction & Picks - January 4

 Panthers Splits and Trends

-- This season the Panthers registered just one goal in five games and they finished 0-4-1 in those matchups.
+- In the five games this season the Panthers registered just one goal, they finished 0-4-1.

-- Florida has earned five points (2-1-1 record) this season when scoring exactly two goals .
+- Florida has taken five points from the four games this season when it scored two goals (2-1-1 record).

-- The Panthers have earned 42 points in their 24 games with at least three goals scored.
+- The Panthers are 21-3-0 in the 24 games when they have scored three or more goals (to record 42 points).

-- This season, Florida has scored a lone power-play goal in 13 games and registered 20 points with a record of 10-3-0.
+- In the 13 games when Florida has recorded a lone power-play goal, it picked up 20 points after finishing 10-3-0.

 Team Stats Comparison